Manowar: Gods of War and Thunder in the Sky (2006–2009)

-Manowar released Gods of War through Magic Circle Music in 2007.
-After playing numerous shows in Europe, including a concert that spanned the course of two nights, they worked on a new EP, entitled Thunder in the Sky, which was released in 2009.
-The EP consisted of two discs: the first playing the regular track list; the second playing the song "Father" in fifteen different languages.
+In 2006, Manowar released the EP The Sons of Odin, with footage from the Earthshaker Fest 2005.
+They followed it a year later with the full-length Gods of War and the 2009 EP Thunder in the Sky, which includes the song "Father", sung in fifteen different languages.

 Scott Columbus' death, Battle Hymns MMXI, and The Lord of Steel (2010–2013)

-On June 1, 2010, Classic Rock magazine published an interview with drummer Scott Columbus who said that he had not worked with the band since April 2008 and had left the band.
-He also said that statements made in the past, regarding his break in 1990 and 2008 because of an illness and a personal tragedy, were largely untrue and were made without his agreement.
-On October 15, 2010, Joey DeMaio announced on Facebook that Hamzik was officially a member of Manowar again after a 26-year absence.

-On April 4, 2011, Columbus died at the age of 54.
-On April 5, 2020, Columbus' daughter Teresa publicly announced that her father's cause of death was suicide, and urged for more awareness on mental illness and depression.
+On June 1, 2010, Classic Rock magazine published an interview with drummer Scott Columbus, who said that he had not worked with the band since April 2008 and had in fact left.
+He also said that statements made in the past, regarding his break in 1990 and 2008 because of an illness and a personal tragedy, were largely untrue and were made without his approval.
+On October 15, 2010, Joey DeMaio announced on Facebook that Donnie Hamzik was officially a member of Manowar again after a 26-year absence.
+On April 4, 2011, Columbus died, at the age of 54.
+On April 5, 2020, Columbus' daughter Teresa publicly announced that her father's cause of death was suicide and urged for more awareness of mental illness and depression.

-Manowar's subsequent release was a re-recording of their 1982 debut album Battle Hymns.
-This album was released on November 26, 2010, with the narration of Sir Christopher Lee and formally entitled Battle Hymns MMXI.
-On July 21, 2011, the band embarked on a UK tour for the first time in 16 years in November and performed the Battle Hymns album in its entirety.
+Manowar's subsequent release, in November 2010, was a re-recording of their 1982 debut album, Battle Hymns.
+Titled Battle Hymns MMXI, it included narration by Sir Christopher Lee.
+On July 21, 2011, the band embarked on a UK tour for the first time in 16 years and performed Battle Hymns in its entirety.

-Manowar's next studio album, The Lord of Steel, was released worldwide on June 16, 2012, exclusively on iTunes and on the band's own online store.
-The album sees a reversion from the symphonic elements present on the Gods of War album back to a more straightforward, heavy metal sound.
+Manowar's next studio album, The Lord of Steel, was released in June 2012, exclusively on iTunes and on the band's own online store.
 The song "El Gringo" is featured in the soundtrack to the film of the same name.

-After the Lord of Steel tour was over in 2013, Manowar released a live EP, titled The Lord of Steel Live, which included six live tracks recorded during the tour.
+After the Lord of Steel tour was over in 2013, Manowar released a live EP, titled The Lord of Steel Live, which included six tracks recorded during the tour.

 Kings of Metal MMXIV (2013–2014)

-On July 28, 2013, Manowar announced that they would be re-recording their 1988 release Kings of Metal with an expected release date of late 2013.
-Brian Blessed recorded his narration for the track "The Warrior's Prayer" at Circle (Recording) Studios in Birmingham, England.
-Like the re-recording of Battle Hymns MMXI, this album allowed the band to use modern day technology.
+On July 28, 2013, Manowar announced that they would be re-recording their 1988 album, Kings of Metal, with an expected release date of late 2013.
+Brian Blessed recorded a narration for the track "The Warrior's Prayer".
+Kings of Metal MMXIV came out in February 2014.
+The band subsequently embarked on a world tour.

-Kings of Metal MMXIV was released through iTunes as a digital download on February 4, 2014.
-Hard copies of the album were released on February 28.

-The embarked on a world tour in support of the album in 2014.